-Quality point deficits are used to determine scholastic standing; these deficits begin to accumulate when a student's cumulative grade point index falls below 2.0.
+A quality point deficit system is used to determine academic standing; a deficit begins to accumulate when a student's cumulative grade point average falls below 2.0.
 The quality point deficit is determined by subtracting the cumulative number of quality points from twice the cumulative number of quality hours.
-(Quality hours are accumulated only for courses receiving grades of A, B, C, D (plus or minus), F, X and Z.)
+(See the preceding sections "HOW WE GRADE YOU" and "HOW YOUR INDEX IS CALCULATED" for an explanation of quality points and how they are related to the grades you earn).
+Quality hours are calculated only for courses receiving grades of A, B, C, D (plus or minus), F, X and Z; courses with Passing grades, Listener, Incomplete, Satisfactory/Unsatisfactory, or Withdrawal, as well as non-credit and remedial courses, are not included in the quality hours total.